python-websockets/websockets/docs/faq/server.rst

 before the message could be sent.

 This example supports only one connection per user.
-To support concurrent connects by the same user, you can change ``CONNECTIONS`` to store a set of connections for each user.
+To support concurrent connections by the same user, you can change ``CONNECTIONS`` to store a set of connections for each user.

 If you're running multiple server processes, call ``message_user`` in each